SAP-samples/cap-local-development-workshop/exercises/03/README.md

 > The `--include` (or `-i`) option causes `curl` to emit the response headers.

 This should result in an HTTP 401 response that will look like this (other response headers have been omitted for brevity):

 ```log
 HTTP/1.1 401 Unauthorized
 WWW-Authenticate: Basic realm="Users"
 ```

-This will also have been logged by the CAP server due to the `DEBUG=auth` setting:
+This will also have been logged by the CAP server due to the `DEBUG=auth`
+setting:

 ```log
 [basic] - 401 > login required
 ```

-As authorization checks (in play here) are predicated on verified identity claims, [authentication is a prerequisite] here.
+As authorization checks (in play here) are predicated on verified identity claims (i.e. you have to authenticate yourself to provide an identity against which authorization checks can be made), [authentication is a prerequisite] here.

 #### Attempt a request authenticated as a user without the requisite role

 👉 Try authenticating with the pre-defined user "yves", who has the role "internal-user" (see the [pre-defined test users]):

 ```bash
 curl -i -u 'yves:' localhost:4004/odata/v4/admin/Books
 ```

-> The colon separates username and password values when supplying such credentials via `curl`'s `--user` (or `-u`) option.
-None of the pre-defined users have passwords (i.e. the passwords are "empty").
-If you omit the colon from the value supplied to `-u` here, `curl` will prompt you for a password (you can just hit Enter to send an empty password in this case).
+> The colon separates username and password values when supplying such
+> credentials via `curl`'s `--user` (or `-u`) option.
+None of the pre-defined
+> users have passwords (i.e. the passwords are "empty").
+If you omit the colon
+> from the value supplied to `-u` here, `curl` will prompt you for a password
+> (you can just hit Enter to send an empty password in this case).

 This request should elicit an HTTP status thus: